 Skip to main content

-Configure SAML authentication
+Configure SAML authentication for remote ONTAP users

-Contributors netapp-dbagwell netapp-mwallis netapp-thomi netapp-aaron-holt netapp-aherbin
+Contributors netapp-bhouser netapp-dbagwell netapp-aaron-holt netapp-mwallis netapp-thomi netapp-aherbin

 Beginning with ONTAP 9.3, you can configure Security Assertion Markup Language (SAML) authentication for web services.
 When SAML authentication is configured and enabled, users are authenticated by an external Identity Provider (IdP) instead of the directory service providers such as Active Directory and LDAP.
-When SAML authentication is disabled, the configured directory service providers such as Active Directory and LDAP are used for authentication
+When SAML authentication is disabled, the configured directory service providers such as Active Directory and LDAP are used for authentication.

 Enable SAML authentication